scanner/lumapad/README.md

 impedance, and keep basic code for knowing when to turn the big fan on to prevent overheating.)

-NOTE: This uses the electric imp beta IDE.
-This is instead of the
+_NOTE_: This uses the electric imp beta IDE.
+This is instead of the planner.
-      planner.
 Instead of code for the device only you have the pair for every imp of what code is on the device and what code is running as an agent in the cloud.
 Communications with the imp are through the agent.